 - Stop-and-frisk laws constitutional.
 Trump claimed the New York City stop-and-frisk policy was not ruled unconstitutional, but it was.
 A federal judge deemed the policy carried out under Bloomberg’s tenure as mayor, violated the constitution.

 - Crime rate increasing in New York City.
 Clinton stated that the crime rate in New York, including murders was decreasing.
 Trump interjected and said “You’re wrong”.
 The NYC Police department data showed that the murder rate had declined 4.3% from 2015 to 2016.
 However, in the US overall, FBI figures show an increase in murders for 2015.
-Since 1990, the murder rate in New York City, has declined 80% from 1990 to 2016.
+Since 1990, the murder rate in New York City, has declined 80% from then to 2016.